Trump, turmoil, and 2020: The MoJo podcast team replays the year's defining moments.

 We start as the coronavirus catches fire in New York City.
 In March, producer Molly Schwartz wrapped her microphone in a compost bag and followed reporter Noah Lanard to document how restaurants in Flushing, Queens, faced imminent collapse.
 Little did either of them know just what a turning point it would turn out to be.
 New York City shut down days later.

 I soon contracted COVID-19 myself, and as I recovered, I turned to Peter Staley, a prominent AIDS activist who worked (and sparred) with Dr. Anthony Fauci in the early days of that epidemic, during the Reagan administration.
 Fauci, then as now, was chief of the National Institute of Allergy and Infectious Diseases.
 Staley’s scathing indictment of Trump’s inaction haunts me still.
 “We know now we don’t have to wait till the end,” Staley told me.
-“We know now that he messed up big time, that first time month is the reason we might have 100 to 200,000 deaths in the US.”
+“We know now that he messed up big time, that first month is the reason we might have 100 to 200,000 deaths in the US.”

 “The deaths are all on his head,” he said.
 “The blood is all on his hands.
 The people dying now are Trump deaths.”